JaneliaSciComp/claude-howto/Walkthrough.md

 copies the current URL to the clipboard.
 ```

+As Claude starts working on this, you can watch what it does.
+Use **Ctrl-O** to toggle thinking if necessary.
+Note that you can always press **Escape** to interrupt Claude if it's going down the wrong path.

 ### Permissions

 As Claude Code works through the problem it will prompt you for any action it needs to take.
 Be careful with allowing items with "Don't ask again"!
 It's better to run Claude Code in a sandbox before giving it free priviledges (more on this later).